Judicial Selection Process

 After interviewing the applicants and reviewing their qualifications, the Commission nominates three people whose names are then sent to the governor.
 The governor interviews the three members of the panel, and has 60 days to appoint one of them as judge.
 If the governor does not make an appointment within 60 days, the 16th Circuit Judicial Commission appoints the new judge.

-Prior to an election, the Missouri Bar Association publishes an informational guide to help voters become more knowledgeable about the judges.
-A judicial performance evaluation committee comprised of lawyers and lay people evaluate the performance of the judges in office.
+Prior to an election, The Missouri Bar publishes an informational guide to help voters become more knowledgeable about the judges.
+A judicial performance evaluation committee composed of lawyers and lay people evaluate the performance of the judges in office.
 The judges who are up for retention are asked to provide written decisions for review.
-In addition, the Missouri Bar surveys lawyers who actually appeared in front of the judges, and jurors who observed the judge during the course of a trial.
+In addition, the committee surveys lawyers who actually appeared in front of the judges, and jurors who observed the judge during the course of a trial.
 Those who are surveyed are asked their opinion on whether the judges treat people fairly, whether they are competent in the law, whether they weigh the evidence fairly and impartially, and so forth.
 The surveys are available on the website of The Missouri Bar.